 This syrup makes the best chocolate milk in the summer and hot chocolate in the winter, and is great mixed into cocktails like mudslides or chocolate martinis as well.

-Chocolate sauce is also the perfect consistency for topping your baked goods like waffles and crepes, and it’s a great chocolate dip for snacks like pretzel rods and graham crackers.
+Chocolate sauce is also the perfect consistency for topping waffles and crepes.
+Try it on strawberry waffles, along with a sliced fresh strawberries for a real treat.
+Chocolate sauce is a great chocolate dip for snacks like pretzel rods and graham crackers, too.